sebastian-steindl/EscapeTheVR/API (level)-Documentation.md

 code.codeElement | string | The code that should be displayed on the whiteboard.|
 code.codeElement:elementId | int | The corrosponding element id.
 (Needs to be set for highlighting.)|
 code.codeElement:newLine | bool | Marks *last* element of a row.|
+hintFiles | list | The list of audio hints of the level.
+Will be played in order. hintFiles.hintFile | string | The resource path for a audio-level-hint relative to the "Resources" folder.

 ## programmingElement Reference:
 Currently there are the following programmingElement-types: